HumphreyCurtis/GuardianCycle/readme.md

 #### An IoT device and RGB LED hardware

-The GuardianCycle IoT device is clearly prototyped using an M5Stack - it transmits GPS data in JSON files - both route data gathered or emergency notifications and renders an RGB LED matrix to perform maneuvers.
+The GuardianCycle IoT device is clearly prototyped using an M5Stack - it transmits GPS data in JSON files - both route data gathered or emergency notifications and renders an RGB LED matrix to perform manoeuvres.
 All operable through an easy and optimum user interface.

 #### A desktop application

-#### A website
+#### A web application

+To cater for two different sets of external stakeholders, two single page applications have been developed using the React framework:
+- friend-track-view which allows the cyclist to share their location with friends and family and
+- emergency-services-view which alerts the emergency services to incidents detected by GuardianCycle.

 ## Advantages